edgarcosta/motivic-lfunctions/schema.md

 instance_urls                 |text[]              | ^
 label                         |text                | ^
-leading_term_mid              |numeric             | the mid point of the leading term of the Taylor expansion of the L-function centered at t = 0 on the critical line leaving_term_rad              |real                | the radious point of the leading term of the Taylor expansion of the L-function centered at t = 0 on the critical line load_key                      |text                | a string marking the upload motivic_weight                |smallint            | ^ mu_imag                       |numeric[]           | ^
+leading_term_mid              |numeric             | the mid point of the leading term of the Taylor expansion of the L-function centered at t = 0 on the critical line leading_term_rad              |float8              | the radious point of the leading term of the Taylor expansion of the L-function centered at t = 0 on the critical line load_key                      |text                | a string marking the upload motivic_weight                |smallint            | ^ mu_imag                       |numeric[]           | ^